-Even with those protections, you are still responsible for damages to the property.
-Minor damage, such as to carpet, can be covered by your security deposit.
-Larger damages caused by fire or frozen pipes due to your negligence are also your responsibility.
+But even with these protections, you are still responsible for damages to the property that are deemed ‘your fault’.
+Minor damage, such as to the carpet, can be covered by your security deposit.
+But larger damages caused by fire or frozen pipes due to your negligence are your responsibility.
 You can protect yourself from that risk with Alabama renters insurance from Effective Coverage.

-Most landlords in Alabama will want to run a credit check and background check.
-This is more common in professionally managed communities, but small landlords also do it.
-You should also be prepared with references from previous landlords and proof of income for everyone in the household.
+Most landlords in Alabama will run a credit check and background check.
+This is more common in professionally managed communities, but small landlords will also sometimes do it.
+You should also be prepared with references from previous landlords and proof of income for every adult in the household.

 Renting in Alabama is often a less formal process than in other parts of the country.
 Even with the information that landlords tend to want, you may find yourself being offered a verbal lease.
 You should request a written lease to avoid misunderstandings and to protect yourself if there is a disagreement.
-A written lease doesn’t have to be a formal document.
-It can be written up on the back of a napkin.
+A written lease doesn’t necessarily have to be a detailed, formal document.
+In fact you’d be better off writing a few sentences by hand than you would be with a verbal agreement.
 The important part is that it details who’s renting what premises under what terms, and is signed by the tenant and the landlord.

 It’s easier to rent in Alabama than in many other states.
-But whether you’re working for the space program or clearing space for farmland, you’ll want to have renters insurance.
-Effective Coverage can save you money on that renters insurance, and even help you get discounts on car insurance.
+Effective Coverage can save you money on your renters insurance policy, and even help you get discounts on car insurance.
 Just call (800)892-4308 or click to get covered - whether you need Alabama renters insurance quotes online or coverage anywhere else!